 Note: CryptoSafeGuard detects signs of a ransomware infection.
 It does not protect the actual system from ransomware, or remove ransomware.

-CryptoSafeGuard protects your backups from ransomware by allowing only BackupAssist to create, delete or update data in your backups.
+CryptoSafeGuard Shield prevents unauthorized processes from creating, deleting or updating data in your backups.
 This feature runs automatically in the background when CryptoSafeGuard is enabled.

 Note: CryptoSafeGuard Shield will prevent you from manually deleting backups.
 If you need to manually delete backups, disable CryptoSafeGuard, make the deletion, and then re-enable CryptoSafeGuard again.